The R1 Discover Vision — Imagine What We See

 R1 Discover A Vision Rooted in My Past

 More often today, I’m stopped and asked how I came up with the idea for the R1 Learning System, the Discover Cards, and R1 Discover.
 Ideas do not come to anyone in a vacuum.
 At least this one didn’t for me.
 Most innovation happens by bringing proven ideas in one discipline, industry, or area into another.
 The idea for R1 Discover has been a journey of its own.
 R1 Discover is deeply rooted in the ideas from others along my professional path spanning over two decades prior to R1 including Dr. Caela Farren, Beverly Kaye, Dr. Zandy Lebowitz, Joyce Cohen, Pete Hartwick, Heather Kaye, Ralph Larry, Joel Beer, John Tabor, Keith Sheppard, Aaron Rogers, Bhargavi Kodali, Amy Cocke, Cindy Morgan Jaffe, Nola Shelton, Michael Goins, Adam Alexander, Kristen Leverone, Christine Keresztenyi, Anne Raftery, and a countless list of customer stakeholders from Fortune 1000 companies, government agencies, and educational institutions.
 Their countless ideas, input, and inspiration shaped today’s R1 Discover application.
 One of the most important people on this journey has been my wife, Pam Harley, one of the smartest people I know.
 She also has a professional background for both content and technology-based product development.
 Pam is currently a Partner with Clarke & Esposito, serving the medical and scholarly publishing community.
 Pam’s resume includes leading the product development team at the American Psychiatric Association (APA) bringing Psychiatry Online online with Silver Chair Information Systems.
 Her mark on R1 Discover lies at the core of what we do leveraging health and wellness evidence-based and peer reviewed topics and taxonomies.
-Pam is our number one funder and on our R1 Board.
+Pam is our number one funder and closest R1 feedback provider.
 I love her deeply and grateful for her support enabling the R1 journey.

 The seed for R1 Discover was planted in 1990 when I interviewed at Farren & Associates, a national organizational development consulting firm located in Annandale, Virginia.
 I can remember going to the interview and the Founder, Dr. Caela Farren, welcomed me and handed me a set of tools they had created to help individuals with career exploration.
 I can remember that day vividly as if it were yesterday.
 At the top of this folder of paper-based instruments, was a card deck.
 It was called Deal Me In and its purpose was to help individual’s self-discover their career interest based on John Holland’s hexagonal model (which included the RAISEC and PIDT Codes).* The founder, Dr. Caela Farren, with her earlier partners, Beverly Kaye, and Dr. Zandy Lebowitz, had created this product for their joint company, Career Systems Inc. They had large contracts with companies such as AT&T, Chevron, Bayer, Marriott, and many other Fortune 1000 companies.
 I’ll admit, I was fascinated with the cards over my tenure at the company from 1990 to 2014.
 We sold thousands of the Deal Me In cards over the years and they were always the most interactive and conversational hands-on tools in the suite of products we offered.